Freya Stark: Early travels and writings

-During World War I, Stark trained as a VAD and served initially with G. M. Trevelyan's British Red Cross ambulance unit, based at the Villa Trento near Udine.
+During World War I, Stark worked as a postal censor, trained as a VAD and served initially with G. M. Trevelyan's British Red Cross ambulance unit, based at the Villa Trento near Udine.
 Her mother had remained in Italy and taken a share in a business; her sister Vera married the co-owner.
 In 1926, Vera died after a miscarriage.
 In her writings, Stark explained that Vera was not able to live life on her own terms, and she would not do the same.
 Shortly afterward, she began her travels.

 In November 1927, she visited Asolo for the first time in years.
 Later that month she boarded a ship for Beirut, where her travels in the East began.
 She stayed first at the home of James Elroy Flecker in Lebanon, then in Baghdad, Iraq (then a British protectorate), where she met the British high commissioner.
 During that trip, she secretly travelled by donkey with a Druze guide and an English woman.
 She kept the journey secret as Syria and Lebanon were under French control as the Mandate for Syria and the Lebanon.
 This was a repressive government system that did not allow travel within the region.
 The group travelled by night and took remote, countryside routes.
 However, French Army officers still caught them, thought the women to be spies, but released them three days later.
 After her trip, Stark wrote about the repressive French regime and the abuse inflicted on the Syrian people in an English magazine.

-By 1931, she had completed three dangerous treks into the wilderness of western Iran, parts of which no Westerner had ever visited, and had located the long-fabled Valleys of the Assassins (Hashshashins).
+By 1931, she had completed three dangerous treks into the wilderness of western Iran, parts where Westerners were unknown, and had located the long-fabled Valleys of the Assassins (Hashshashins).
 She described these explorations in The Valleys of the Assassins (1934).
 She received the Royal Geographical Society's Back Award in 1933.